craig-davis/craig-davis.github.io/docs/modernization/DECISIONS.md

 **Consequences:** `/flat-trim/` and `/running-calculator/` remain unchanged.
 Their redesign and any subdomain move stay deferred until explicitly authorized.

+## D-020 — Self-host article code and highlight at build time

+**Status:** Accepted

+**Decision:** Replace remote Gist embeds with repository-owned snippets rendered by Jekyll and Rouge.
+Do not add a browser-side syntax-highlighting library.

+**Reason:** Code is part of the article and should remain readable without a third-party request or live Gist.
+Rouge is already present in Jekyll, produces static semantic markup, and adds no runtime JavaScript or privacy dependency.

+**Consequences:** Nine Software articles now carry their snippets locally, Gist build warnings are eliminated, and the unused `jekyll-gist` dependency is removed.
+Verification rejects future Gist tags in published posts.

 ## Decision template

 ### D-NNN — Title